DFE-Digital/cf-monitoring/README.md

 ## Prerequisites

 - By default, the influxdb database service must be present (as it is on [GOV.UK PaaS](https://www.cloud.service.gov.uk/)).
 If not, another backend can be used and the influxdb module disabled.
 - The [paas-prometheus-exporter](https://github.com/alphagov/paas-prometheus-exporter) requires a cf username and password to connect and read metrics.
-It is recommended to create a service account and set it up as `SpaceAuditor` on each monitored space.
+It is recommended to create a service account and set it up as `SpaceAuditor` on each monitored space as well as `BillingManager` on the whole organisation.
 - [Terraform](https://www.terraform.io/) (Tested with version 0.14)
 - [Terraform cloudfoundry provider](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest)